A reference document for airline pilot applicants

 Pilots should note that the most important aspect of pilot applications, records, and reports is honesty and transparency.
 Airline recruiters understand that people make mistakes.
 Problems undoubtedly arise when a pilot “forgets” to disclose a check ride failure, FAA action, or other PRIA reportable event.
 Once the application is submitted it becomes a legal document that the hiring airline assumes is complete, current, and accurate.

 Simply stated, when in doubt, disclose it.
-According to FAPA Interview Coaches, most negative aspects of your application can often be put in a positive context or minimized during the interview.
-This is a skill taught in a FAPA Interview Prep.
+According to Judy Tarver, president of Pilot Counseling Services, most negative aspects of your application can often be put in a positive context or minimized during the interview.
+This is a skill taught during Judy's interview preparation services.
+Judy provides FAPA members a $25 discount on her service.

 The goal of the hiring carrier is not to uncover every traffic violation and failed check ride in an effort to not hire an applicant.
 They are however looking for a trend of ‘mistakes’.
 Pilot screening and selection embraces the idea that past performance can be indicative of future performance.